AutomaApp/documentation/docs/blocks/javascript-code.md

 Javascript code execution timeout, default to 20000ms (20 seconds).
 If it reaches the timeout, the workflow will continue to execute the next block.

 ## Execute Every New Tab
 This will execute the javascript code every time Automa creates a new tab or switches a tab.
-When this option is enabled, the javascript code block no longer requires an active tab to work.
+When this option is enabled, the javascript code block no longer requires an active tab to work and built-in functions like `automaRefData`, `automaNextBlock`, etc; will not be available.
 For example

 ![execute every new tab](https://res.cloudinary.com/chat-story/image/upload/v1651031286/automa/chrome_b0wdnqRYv1_vknvhm.png)